awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

 **Policy: A custom policy for S3 bucket access**
 Required permissions in either of the following cases:
-+ **Case 1**: You are using a VPC endpoint to privately connect your VPC to supported AWS services and VPC endpoint services powered by AWS PrivateLink\.
++ **Case 1**: You're using a VPC endpoint to privately connect your VPC to supported AWS services and VPC endpoint services powered by AWS PrivateLink\.

   SSM Agent is Amazon software that is installed on your instances and performs Systems Manager tasks\.
 This agent requires access to specific Amazon\-owned Amazon Simple Storage Service \(Amazon S3\) buckets\.
 These buckets are publicly accessible\.